Symmetry-based computational search for novel binary and ternary 2D materials

-For example, it is well know that oxides are overrepresented in experimental works as they can be more easily synthesized and are often stable in air.
+For example, it is well known that oxides are over-represented in experimental works as they can be more easily synthesized and are often stable in air.

 Other conclusions can be drawn from Fig.~\ref{fig:comparingdb}.
-For example, it can be seen clearly that first-row non-metals have much more difficulty in forming low-energy compounds than other non-metals in the same group.
+For example, it can be seen clearly that the {non-metals in the second row} have more difficulty in forming low-energy compounds than other non-metals in the same group.
 This is a consequence of the Singularity Principle~\cite{restrepo2004topological}, i.e., that the chemistry of the these elements is often different to the later members of their respective groups.
-Furthermore, elements like N, O, C, and F form very strong directional covalent bonds that leave little room for small adjustments of the structure.
-In what concerns the metallic elements, the fourth-period transition elements from Ti to Cu (and in particularly this last one), together with late group III-A (In and Tl) seem to form easily 2D compounds.
+Furthermore, elements like N, O, C, and F form very strong directional covalent bonds that leave {comparatively little room for distortions that would be required to form different structures}. {As for} metallic elements, {it is in particular} the transition elements {in the fourth row} from Ti to Cu (and in particularly this last one), together with late group III-A (In and Tl) seem to form easily 2D compounds.